bhauman/lein-figwheel/README.md

 This plugin starts the cljsbuild auto builder, opens a websocket and a starts static file server.
 When you save a cljs file, cljsbuild will detect that and compile it and other affected files.
-It will then pass a list those changed files off to the cljs-livereload server.
-The cljs-livereload server will in turn push the paths of the relevant compiled javascript files through a websocket so that the browser can reload them.
+It will then pass a list those changed files off to the figwheel server.
+The figwheel server will in turn push the paths of the relevant compiled javascript files through a websocket so that the browser can reload them.

-There is also a cljs-livereload client that you include in your cljs project to start a process which listens for changes and reloads the files.
+There is also a figwheel client that you include in your cljs project to start a process which listens for changes and reloads the files.

-The main motivation for lein-cljs-livereload is to allow for the interactive development of ClojureScript.
+The main motivation for lein-figwheel is to allow for the interactive development of ClojureScript.
 It doesn't provide this out of the box, the developer has to take care to make their code reloadable.

 ## Usage

-First include lein-cljs-livereload the `:plugins` section of your project.clj.
+First include lein-figwheel the `:plugins` section of your project.clj.

-    [lein-cljs-livereload "0.1.0-SNAPSHOT"]
+    [lein-figwheel "0.1.0-SNAPSHOT"]

 You have to have your lein-cljsbuild configuration set up in your project.clj.